dmd-program/dmd-100-book/docs/lessons/lesson-3/projects/narrative/develop-feedback.md

 Use the indicated file format.
 You must obtain prior approval to deviate from these upload requirements.

-1. Post the corresponding feedback to your assigned feedback group member's assignment submission as a **comment** in Studio.
+1. Post the corresponding feedback as a comment in the relevant discussion thread.
 2. Combine all the feedback you've written and upload to this assignment's submission text field or upload an MS Word document.